Governor says he won’t require masks in Pennsylvania schools | Times Leader

 Click here to subscribe today or Login.

-The the Democratic governor told reporters outside a church in Philadelphia that the federal Centers for Disease Control and Prevention aren’t mandating masks and neither is he.
+The Philadelphia Inquirer said the Democratic governor told reporters outside a church in Philadelphia that the federal Centers for Disease Control and Prevention aren’t mandating masks and neither is he.

 “I think the school districts in Pennsylvania have to decide what they want to do,” Wolf said.
 “I think the CDC guidelines strongly recommend that schools do that.
 They’re not mandating it and neither am I.”